celigo/integrator-extension/README.md

  *
  *  postMapData - an array of values which was obtained after the mapping was done based on the mapping configuration set for the import.
  *
  *  responseData - an array of objects which corresponds to a canonical response produced to be import process.
-Each object in responseData has the following structure: {statusCode: 200/422, id: string, errors: [{code, message, source}]}.
+Each object in responseData has the following structure: {statusCode: 200/422, id: string, errors: [{code, message, source}], _json: obj}.
+Note that the '_json' property contains the complete import response from the service this import integrated with.
+For HTTP based services, this value will be the HTTP response body from the import operation.
+This is a read/write property.
+Developers can modify this value if needed to support child import operations.
  *
  *  _importId - the _importId of the import for which the hook is defined.
  *